 When using this data please include the citation:

 "Dawson DA (2005) BIRDMARKER database.
-Department of Animal and Plant Sciences, University of Sheffield, UK."
+School of Biosciences, University of Sheffield, UK."

 Please also acknowledge the individuals who performed the primer testing for each individual species used, and any associated published references (see above table).

 - Raptor BIRDMARKER database (Excel, 186kB)